Language examinations

 Register your interest with the ITG Language Committee here langcom@itg.org.uk.
 You will receive information on the assessments, how to book a test and how to prepare for your assessment.

-Tests are booked and paid for directly through CIOL for a slot Monday to Friday, 9:30 AM to 5:00 PM (UK time).
+Assessments are booked and paid for directly through CIOL for a slot Monday to Friday, 9:30 AM to 5:00 PM (UK time).

 All assessments cost £125